ewine-project/lte_u_interference_on_wifi/README.md

 Here IPerf was using UDP with bitrate of 90M in downlink.
 The LTE-U configuration was 64QAM, duty cycle of 50% with a CSAT cycle length of 80+80=160ms, with ON phase of 80ms and LTE-U tx power of 9dBm.
 The WiFi configuration was 802.11a, channel 48 (5240MHz), Tx power of 15 dBm, SISO and Atheros ANI disabled.

+## Detectors:

+A simple energy-based detector is provided; see tools/ed_detector.py